 Land degradation – Transitioning into a free market economy has meant nomadic herders need to trade to earn a living.
 Many years of rearing cashmere goats on the Mongolian Steppes supplied to meet global demand have led to increasing desertification in the region.
 The land has exceeded its carrying capacity (the maximum number of a species that the environment can sustain) by as much as 4-5 times its ability to sustainably support animals or people.
 Yak – indigenous to the area – eat grass in a different way from goats, grazing the top of grass rather than eating from the roots, allowing biodiversity and wildlife to thrive.
 This reduces the rate of desertification and offers a more sustainable alternative while supporting livelihoods.
 Tengri is working with experts to reverse land degradation.
 We are also aware of the issue of potential overgrazing by yaks, and understand fully the carrying capacity of the region.
 We shall never step beyond that boundary.
-We work with our herders, conservation and wildlife experts and governments to ensure our growth and profit is not achieved at the price of harm to the landscape and its people, animals and wild plants.
+Under the Tengri Nature Conservancy Programme, we work with nomadic herder families, conservation and wildlife experts and governments to ensure our growth and profit is not achieved at the price of harm to the landscape and its people, animals and wild plants.

 Social impact – Simply by providing herders with a good price for their products, Tengri is already making an impact.
 Yet we want to go beyond this and help to support the blending of traditional nomadic life with modernity, ensuring that those who want to remain with the herds can do so, but not at the expense of missing out on the benefits of a highly connected world.
 Whether providing solar energy, education materials or other relevant skills, we will work with herders to identify their needs and help provide a platform to meet those needs and ensure self-sufficiency.